augiwan/tldev/README.md

 Write a commit message from your git diff, following all the best practices mentioned in [How to Write a Git Commit Message](https://cbea.ms/git-commit/).

-> :warning: Note
->
-> This only picks up changes output by `git diff` so it won't show changes that are not staged yet.
+⚠️ **Note:** This only picks up changes output by `git diff` so it won't show changes that are not staged yet.

 When you're ready to commit your changes to git, run this in your project directory: